Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 - Umbilical Vein: Carries oxygen-rich blood from mother to fetus.

-- Umbilical Arteries: Return deoxygenated blood from fetus back to mother.
+- Umbilical Arteries: Return deoxygenated blood and waste products from fetus back toward the placenta.

 At birth, once breathing starts independently, these vessels close off.
-The remaining cords collapse into fibrous ligaments inside your abdomen.
+The remaining vessels collapse into fibrous ligaments inside your abdomen.

 The Transition From Cord To Ligaments